toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

 methods
 =======

-``methods`` allows you, thanks to the anonymous function passed as an argument, to define to what methods the behaviour must be modified:
+``methods`` allow you, thanks to the anonymous function passed as an argument, to define what methods the behaviour must be modified:

 .. code-block:: php

    <?php
    // if the method has such and such name,
-   // we redefines its behavior
+   // we redefine its behaviour
    $this
        ->calling($mock)
            ->methods(